northwesternmutual/regent/docs/README.md

 ![regent logo (the letter R wearing a crown)](https://github.com/northwesternmutual/regent/blob/master/docs/regent-logo-holographic.png)

-Regent lets you ask true and false questions of any data structure.
+Regent lets you query a data structure by asking true or false questions.
 Regent logic is written as single responsibility rules that are self-documenting, composable, and human readable.
 Let's look at an example.

 > _If it is raining the `isUmbrellaNeeded` rule should evaluate to `true`_